kharish1995/Data_Structures/README.md

 # Data_Structures
 KdTree, Linkedlist, Binary Search Tree (list will be updated as more data structures are implemented) <br />

-# REQUIREMENTS:
+# REQUIREMENTS

 C++14 Required <br />
 CMake Version - 2.8 <br />
 g++ Version   - 6.3 <br />

-# Building and Installing the repo from source:
+# Building and Installing the repo from source

 Follow the commands below to build the repo locally: